 The differential diagnosis of the causes of hematemesis rests largely upon a good history of the case.
-Gastric hemorrhage "out of a clear sky," without previous history of stomach trouble, usually means cirrhosis of the liver, not peptic ulcer.
 Digestive disturbances of the type characteristic of ulcer are usually distinguished without much difficulty from those secondary to cirrhosis of the liver.
 In ulcer the physical examination is usually negative.
 In cirrhosis we may be able to make out changes in the liver or portal stasis.
 In splenic anemia the spleen is usually so much enlarged that anyone who knows enough to feel for it will recognize it.